 The problem is, the cost of renewable energy is not the only, nor even the main, obstacle to its adoption.
 Rather, technological and regulatory constraints are bogging down the transformation.
 The electricity grid and regulation of the electric power market are examples of how technology has shaped the policy architecture built to regulate it.
 If scientists and engineers disrupt the game, how should policy makers react?

 First, it’s important to understand how the electricity system has traditionally worked in order to see how renewables are changing the game (and policy).
-When you buy 1 kWh of electricity, you are actually purchasing a bundle of services—generation, transmission, and distribution.
+When you compare deal on energy comparison site and buy 1 kWh of electricity, you are actually purchasing a bundle of services—generation, transmission, and distribution.
 The electricity is produced in one turbine, sometimes located thousands of miles away, and delivered to an individual household or factory with some service added, such as maintenance and meter-reading.
 This may not be a surprising description, since we are used to the concept of a supply chain.
 Production of goods in the contemporary era usually extends across firm boundaries and the connection of production stages is achieved by freely negotiated contracts between market players.
 What is different about electricity?
 Why can’t policy makers manage the electricity grid the same way they regulate the cereal industry?
 Why is a particular regulatory system needed?